-The section of the park known as Gum Tree Hill is set aside as a dog exercise area.
+The section of the park known as Gum Tree Hill, at the corner of George Street and Carlton Gore Road, is set aside as a dog exercise area.
 The gum trees provide shade for the hilly area on hot days.

 Magnolia gardens sit along Domain Drive just past the Parnell Tennis Club and contain a variety of magnolias.

 The 10 hectares of sports fields include 10 fields for rugby, league and soccer during the winter and 19 cricket wickets for the summer.
 This open area is surrounded by trees, monuments and the old grandstand.
 There is also a cricket pitch.